donalffons/opencascade.js/README.md

 This is OpenCascade.js - a port of the [OpenCascade](https://www.opencascade.com/) CAD library to JavaScript and WebAssembly via Emscripten.

+See [here](https://github.com/donalffons/opencascade.js-examples) for examples on how to use this library.

 # Use it

 1. Add the library as a dependency to your project